 For this delicious Moist and Fluffy Christmas Stollen, dried fruits are soaked overnight in Brandy to give a wonderful flavor.
 This recipe makes 3 loaves, one for you and two to give away to friends.

-Now if you are familiar with the Williams Sonoma catalog you may be thinking why not just buy a Stollen from them directly.
-Well for one, they are expensive! $35-$55 per loaf is pretty pricey.
-Secondly, homemade is fresher and you get three loaves instead of one.
+Now if you are familiar with the Williams Sonoma, which is where this recipe comes from, you may be thinking why not just buy a Stollen from them directly.
+Well for one, they are expensive!
+Secondly, homemade Stollen is so fresh, fluffy and delicious!
+Finally, you get three loaves instead of one.

 Initially I was afraid the bread might come out dry, but it has such a great texture and best of all it has so much flavor.
 I had a lot of doubts about how this would turn out and I was taken aback at how delicious and perfect it turned out.
 Enjoy!

 - Baking Sheet

 - 1/4 cup warm water

 - 3/4 cup unsalted butter melted and cooled